 Common Name: Ma Huang

-Ephedra sinica is a Evergreen Shrub up to 0.40 metres tall.
+Ephedra sinica is an evergreen shrub that can grow up to 0.40 metres tall.

 It has edible and medicinal uses.